built-on-openfin/workspace-starter/how-to/integrate-with-snap/README.md

 ### Testing Snap with an existing Platform/Classic App

-We have a [preload.ts](./client/src/preload.ts) file that is a preload script that can be added to your platform provider or classic app to show Snap working without any coding.
+We have a [preload.ts](./client/src/preload/preload.ts) file that is a preload script that can be added to your platform provider or classic app to show Snap working without any coding.
 Your manifest will need to load the preload script snap.preload.bundle.js (this is how it is defined in our [webpack.config.js](./client/webpack.config.js)) and you will need to request the permissions and define the app asset.
+There is a version of the preload script that sets the debug window provided by Snap to true: [preload.debug.ts](./client/src/preload/preload.debug.ts).

 #### Preload Script Entry